ibm-cds-labs/accessing-on-premise-data-sources/README.md

 For a quick introduction on how to configure the gateway service, set up user-provided services and prepare your on-premises environment, read [the tutorial](https://developer.ibm.com/clouddataservices/access-an-on-premises-db2-data-server-from-the-bluemix-cloud/).

 This application has been pre-configured for DB2, MySQL and PostgreSQL databases.
 To configure support for other RDBMSs follow [these instructions](https://github.com/ibm-cds-labs/on-prem-connectivity-test-java-sample/wiki/Adding-support-for-additional-relational-databases).
 Note that the pre-configured application does not include the DB2 license file `db2jcc_license_cu.jar` (DB2 LUW) or `db2jcc_license_cisuz.jar` (DB2 for z/OS).
-Follow above instructions to make the appropriate library available to the application.
+Follow the instructions listed in section _JDBC driver issues_ of the [troubleshooting document](https://github.com/ibm-cds-labs/on-prem-connectivity-test-java-sample/wiki/Addressing-sample-application-issues) to make tha appropriate library available.

 ![](https://raw.githubusercontent.com/wiki/ibm-cds-labs/on-prem-connectivity-test-java-sample/images/access_test_bm_service_badge.png)